tydar/eleventy-personal-blog/posts/til-mongo-array-update.md

 )
 ```

-I'm not sure which is more efficient to use--but
+I'm not sure which is more efficient to use--but I think `$pull` and `$push` produce clearer, more idiomatic Mongo queries.